-Defense Within Limits (DWL) vs. Defense Outside Limits (DOL)
+What's the Difference Between Defense Within Limits vs. Defense Outside Limits?

-Every attorney purchasing legal malpractice insurance should be aware of this critical policy feature and whether the attorney fees and costs incurred to defend a claim are “within the limit of liability” or “outside of or in addition to limit of liability.”
-Why is this important?
+Along with the limit of liability available, you must be aware of how the policy treats defense costs.
+Every attorney purchasing legal malpractice insurance should be aware of this critical policy feature and whether the attorney fees and costs incurred to defend a claim are “within the limit of liability” or “outside of or in addition to the limit of liability.”

 Under a DOL policy or “defense outside limits” policy, the defense costs incurred to defend a claim are outside of the limit of liability and are not applied against and do not reduce the limit of liability available to pay damages.
 As you can see, a DOL policy is clearly superior protection for a lawyer when compared to a DWL policy and the legal malpractice insurance cost for a DOL policy is higher.

 Understanding this policy distinction is critically important because defense costs continue to rise.

 Does a DOL Policy Cost More Than a DWL Policy?

 Yes.
 With more total expense on the line for an insurance company, an LPLI policy with a Claim Expense Allowance is more expensive than a pure DWL policy without a Claim Expense Allowance.
 If you don’t believe you need a Claim Expense Allowance feature within your policy, then ALPS offers unique options for a true DWL policy that will reduce your legal malpractice insurance cost.